A Look at Ransomware in 2019

 What Can You Do?

 All it takes is one click on a phishing e-mail link to have your computer compromised by ransomware.
 How much would you pay to save your computer files?
 Don’t find out.
 Make sure to update your operating system to the most up to date version of available software.
 If you’re still using Windows 7, you definitely want to update to Windows 10 due to Windows 7 reaching its end of life in a matter of months.
+Here’s a great article on other steps you can take to stay safe social media, another way hackers steal your private information.

 Ensure your cyber security is up to date with Kustura Technologies help.